On the deformation groupoid of the inhomogeneous pseudo-differential Calculus: Introduction

-The methods developed here can be used to give a variety of examples of Lie groupoids.
-In particular we extend the Heisenberg Lie groupoid to cover the case of transverse (to a foliation) hypoelliptic pseudo-differential calculus without any difficulty (examples \ref{example H foliation single} and \ref{examp foliation multipleHeisen}).
+The methods developed here can be used to give a variety of examples of Lie groupoids which can be used to define an associated inhomogenuous pseudo-differential calculi in a variety of geometric situations.
+In particular we extend the Carnot Lie groupoid to cover the case of transverse (to a foliation) hypoelliptic pseudo-differential calculus without any difficulty (examples \ref{example H foliation single} and \ref{examp foliation multipleHeisen}).